• Home

 How to Get to Providence Canyon State Park

-Providence Canyon State Park is located in Lumpkin, Georgia, a small town in the southwestern part of the state.
-The park is easily accessible by car and makes for a great day trip or weekend getaway from several nearby cities.
+Providence Canyon State Park sits in Lumpkin, Georgia, a small town in the southwestern corner of the state.
+It’s easy to reach by car and makes a great day trip or weekend getaway from several nearby cities.

 Providence Canyon State Park